baetyl/baetyl/doc/us-en/FAQ.md

 systemctl start docker
 ```

 **Question 6**: Found `failed to create master: Error response from daemon: client version 1.39 is too new.
-Maximum supported API version is 1.38` when OpenEdge start.
+Maximum supported API version is 1.38` when Baetyl start.

 **Suggested Solution**: Workaround is to pass API version via environment variable: